binaryage/asepsis-web/index.md

 ### My system doesn't boot up.
 What now?

 1. restart computer into [single-user mode](http://support.apple.com/kb/ht1492)
-2. follow instructions on the screen to mount your filesystem for writing (something like `mount -uw /`)
+2. follow instructions on the screen to mount your filesystem for writing (something like `/sbin/mount -uw /`)
-3. execute `HOME=/ /Library/Application\ Support/Asepsis/ctl/asepsisctl uninstall_wrapper`
+3. execute `/Library/Application\ Support/Asepsis/ctl/asepsisctl uninstall_wrapper --nosudo`
 4. `reboot`

-Note: in step 3, the path might be different if you boot from external disk, for example /Volumes/YourStartupVolume/Library/Application\ Support/Asepsis/ctl/asepsisctl
+Note: in step 3, the path might be different if you boot from external disk, for example `/Volumes/YourStartupVolume/Library/Application\ Support/Asepsis/ctl/asepsisctl`

 ## Changelog